 the Master of Arts in Teaching cohort begins January 2019!

 Young Harris College offers a Master of Arts in Teaching: Secondary Education with concentrations in biology, English, history or mathematics.
-The MAT at Young Harris College is a 1-year professional program designed to prepare graduate students for initial teacher certification in grades 6-12.
-Courses can be taken completely online or in a face-to-face format with College faculty.
+The MAT at Young Harris College is a one-year professional program designed to prepare graduate students for initial teacher certification in grades 6-12.
+Courses during the Summer semester can be taken completely in real-time online or in a face-to-face format with College faculty.
+The Fall semester requires students to do field studies at a school and the Spring semester requires students to student teach at a school.

 This program is designed for those with a baccalaureate degree who wish to obtain initial teacher certification in biology, English, history or mathematics (e.g., recent graduates in biology, English, history or mathematics; working adults).